airyou-code/Notification_service/README.md

 <a href="https://github.com/airyou-code/Notification_service" target="_blank">github</a>

 ## Description
-- The project was created as a test task.
-- The task was to implement a mailing service that can be managed using the API
+- The project was to implement a mailing service that can be managed using the API

 # Stack technology
 - Django